 (sender policy framework) – a way for Internet Service Providers to verify that a mail server (IP address) is authorized to send email for a specific domain.

-substituting SPF include clauses in the record with direct IP addresses in order to not exceed the allowed DNS lookup requests for the record.
+substituting SPF include clauses in the record with direct IP addresses in order to not exceed the allowed DNS lookup requests. dmarcian doesn’t recommend flattening because it presents security risks.

 illegitimate imitation of a domain name with nefarious aims.